cdl-geneseo/geneseo-dictionary/S/Super-senior---archived.md

 # Super-senior - archived

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Super-senior - archived

 Created by  Unknown User (arh11), last modified by  Graham Drake on Jan 14, 2015

 Super-senior: (noun) Anyone who has been in college for more than four years.  &quot;Word has it he's the longest-tenured super-senior here... he's been here since the 90s!&quot;  A similar definition appears at http://www.urbandictionary.com/define.php?term=super+senior; the entry is probably not specific to Geneseo.